panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 };
 ```

 But functions can be further improved.
-Making the syntax shorter (useful for writing short callbacks) and ease the resolving of `this` created in a new type of functions named *arrow functions*.
+Making the syntax shorter (useful for writing short callbacks) and ease the resolving of `this` created a new type of functions named *arrow functions*.

 I'm going to explain, in 5 easy steps, how to use arrow functions in JavaScript.